-My graduate social work students are introduced to the concept of evidence-based practice as a process that involves the critical consumption of research data and the conduct of practice evaluation.
+My graduate social work students are introduced to the concept of evidence-based practice as a process that involves the critical consumption of research data in application to practice and the conduct of practice evaluation to assess for effectiveness.
 Some of the most important things to remember about striving to honor your code of ethics in order to be an evidence-based practitioner include asking yourself these questions in a variety of situations:

 - What is meant by evidence-based practice in this context?